Leewukung/AAE6102_Assign_2_LiPeisen/README.md

 # AAE6102 Assignment 2

 Model: ChatGPT 4o
 Comment: It is more logical and greater for comparison and conclusion in English contexts.
+Since the language model based on the proxy pattern is used, the link cannot be shared directly.
+Therefore, the relevant prompt words are pasted below tasks for reference

 ## Task 1: Differential GNSS Positioning